 This mechanism also makes mechanical automatic watches easily identifiable.
 Because of the mechanical parts of automatic watches, their second hands tend to sweep giving a relaxed action that’s just nice to look at.

 However, because they are being run by mechanical parts, automatic watches are not as accurate as quartz watches.
-They are also generally quite more expensive than quartz.
+They are also generally quite a bit more expensive than quartz.

 A kinetic watch is a combination of quartz and automatic mechanical watches.